 The truth is, I’m someone’s difficult person and—let’s just face it—you are too.
 We’re all a little “extra-grace-required.”

-A few months ago I visited my brother and sister-in-law in London.
+Years ago I visited my brother and sister-in-law in London.
 Toward the end of the visit we took a quick weekend trip to Amsterdam.
-It was the classic “someday you’ll find this funny” scenario: waking up at 3:30 a.m. to catch the plane, hauling luggage around Schipol airport searching for the right subway platform, finally getting on a train, my brother’s hesitant words, “Um, ladies, I think we’re on the wrong one…….”
+It was the classic “someday you’ll find this funny” scenario: waking up at 3:30 to catch the plane, hauling luggage around Schipol airport searching for the right subway platform, finally getting on a train, my brother’s hesitant words, “Um, ladies, I think we’re on the wrong one…….”

 I couldn’t believe Geoff shepherded us on a train because he “sort of thought” the sign said Central Station.
 (Apparently our ₤75 airfare also bought him fluency in Dutch.)
 He couldn’t understand my annoyance since I read maps at a second-grade level.
 (My sister-in-law Lisa behaved patiently and graciously throughout, demonstrating that whatever his other faults, Geoff knows how to pick a wife.)